-With three expert canine trainers on staff, each with their own fields of specialty and focus, you cannot go wrong at Barks 5th Avenue!
+With two expert canine trainers on staff, each with their own fields of specialty and focus, you cannot go wrong at Barks 5th Avenue!
 If you are looking for puppy/potty training, basic obedience, protection, or competition (frisbee/disc dog, Schutzhund/PSA, etc) we are your destination for success!

 Frequently Asked Training Questions